Back to Logging guides

 What is log monitoring?

-Log monitoring is the process of scrutinizing and acting upon log information collected from various components within your environment, including but not limited to web applications, cloud platforms, databases, and network hardware.
+Log monitoring is the practice of scrutinizing and acting on the log data collected from various components within your business environment, including web services, cloud platforms, databases, network hardware, and more.

 Why is log monitoring important?